-The following goals relate to lands designated Rural Industrial outside of settlement areas.
+The following goals relate to lands designated Rural Industrial uses outside of settlement areas.

-- 1. To ensure that lands developed for industrial purposes through previous official plans remain viable, and to allow appropriate industrial development to proceed on lands designated Rural Industrial in this Plan. - 2.
+- 1. To ensure that lands developed for industrial purposes through previous official plans remain viable and support the rural economy, and to allow appropriate industrial development to proceed on lands designated Rural Industrial in this Plan. - 2.
 To limit or mitigate any adverse impacts of Rural Industrial uses to surrounding agricultural operations or opportunities.